DJRISHI999/turret_using_CV/Readme.md

    ```

 2. Create a virtual environment and activate it:
+   I prefer to use Python Version 3.11.9 or above
    ```sh
    python -m venv .venv
    .venv\Scripts\activate  # On Windows
    source .venv/bin/activate  # On macOS/Linux
    ```

-3. Install the required packages:
+4. Install the required packages:
    ```sh
    pip install opencv-python opencv-contrib-python numpy
    ```